A dual descent algorithm for node-capacitated multiflow problems and its applications

-\paragraph{Skew-symmetric network.} A {\em skew-symmetric network} (see e.g.,~\cite{GK96}) is a directed network on a signed set such that an edge $uv$ exists if and only if an edge $\bar v \bar u$ exists, and the (lower and upper) capacities of edges $uv$ and $\bar v \bar u$ are the same.
-A skew-symmetric network is often useful for dealing with undirected objects.
+\paragraph{Skew-symmetric network.} A {\em skew-symmetric network} (see e.g.,~\cite{GK96}) is a directed network on a signed set such that edge $uv$ exists if and only if edge $\bar v \bar u$ exists, and the (lower and upper) capacities of edges $uv$ and $\bar v \bar u$ are the same.
+A skew-symmetric network is often useful for dealing with problems in undirected graphs.